cambridge-cares/TheWorldAvatar/Agents/DevInstAgent/README.md

 The agent will be available at port `1017/instantiate`.
 The agent accepts a POST request containing:
-- `CLIENTPROPERTIES` : The location of the client properties file containing the SPARQL endpoint of the KG.
+- `CLIENTPROPERTIES` : The location of the client properties file containing the SPARQL endpoints of the KG.
 File location is stored in an environment variable `CLIENTPROPERTIES`.
 - `Descriptor`: The device descriptor.

 An example of the request: